Thoriny/3drays/readme.txt

-This is a code to trace a ray in 3D velocity
+This is a code to trace a ray in 3D velocity. author:Yu yang